The Benefits of Exercise in the Classroom - Effects of Exercise on Learning and Education

 With the problem of childhood obesity looming, finding ways to increase our children’s physical activity levels is becoming increasingly important.
 Even so, lowering our children’s body fat percentages is just one small aspect of the bigger picture.
-Along with the multitude of health benefits, there are also many inadvertent advantages exercise and physical activity has on learning in the classroom.
+Along with the multitude of health benefits, there are also many ancillary advantages that exercise and physical activity have on learning in the classroom.

 Exercise and the Brain

 In a study done by Georgia Health Sciences University, researchers had 11 to 17 year olds who were overweight commit to 20 to 40 minutes of vigorous play everyday (such as jump rope, running games, and hula hooping).